Updated April 2026

 Does cyber insurance cover ransomware?

-Many policies include a cyber extortion section that may cover ransom negotiation and - subject to conditions, sub-limits and insurer approval - payment of demands.
-Coverage varies and there may be legal restrictions.
+Many policies include a cyber extortion section that may cover ransom negotiation and, subject to conditions, sub-limits and insurer approval, payment of demands.
+Coverage varies and there may be legal restrictions on making payments.

 Is cyber cover included in my business insurance?